pelle/clauth/README.md

 It is under development by a Clojure novice.
 Please help give feedback on use of idiomatic clojure.

-It currently only handles OAuth2 bearer authentication and interactive authentication.
+It currently handles OAuth2 bearer authentication and interactive authentication.

-The full OAuth 2 token authorization flow will be added shortly as everything else is now more or less working.

 See [draft-ietf-oauth-v2-bearer](http://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-08)